pmean/build-website/text/06/FundingSources.md

 > Institutes or Centers other entity can do, but are the responsibility
 > of the NIH as a whole.
 Three broad initiatives will be stimulated with
 > these funds: 1) New Pathways to Discovery, which includes a
-> comprehensive understanding of building blocks of the body\'s cells
+> comprehensive understanding of building blocks of the body's cells
 > and tissues and how complex biological systems operate; structural
 > biology; molecular libraries and imaging; nanotechnology;
 > bioinformatics and computational biology; 2) Research Teams of the